 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as shown in Part 2.
-Then, expertly configure everything as shown in Part 3.
-Once all of this is in place, you then automate various processes using plugins.
+Simple … first, set up your website or blog as described in Part 2.
+Then, configure your site settings as explained in Part Three.
+After all this is in place, you then automate these processes with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of traffic-generating plugins that can be used to:
+Let’s take a quick look at a few traffic-generating WordPress plugins that can be used to:

-- Post content automatically to social media sites and social bookmarking websites
+- Distribute content to social media sites and social bookmarking accounts

-- Syndicate content automatically via RSS feeds to other web properties
+- Distribute content automatically to other web properties via RSS feeds

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, LinkedIn, GooglePlus, and more …
+You can share your posts on Tumblr, Twitter, Facebook, GooglePlus, LinkedIn, and more …

-(Publicize your content automatically to several social networks.)
+(Publicize your content automatically to several social media networks.)

 After configuring all of the account and plugin settings, your content is ready for distribution.